Aagat/logic-builder/README.md

+> **Disclaimer**: This project is fully vibed and you should use it at your own risk.

 # React Logic Builder Component

 A flexible and reusable React component for building complex logical conditions.
 This component allows users to create nested criteria with AND/OR operators, making it ideal for creating advanced filters, rules engines, or any application requiring dynamic logic construction.